-- Signed and dated application - Signed and dated Sacramento County Payee Data Record - Copy of the Applicant's Driver's License or other Photo ID Card - Copy of old vehicle title - Vehicle Registration Information Record from the DMV showing vehicle registration history for the previous 24 months or last 8 vehicle registration transactions - Usage verification for previous 24 months (i.e. maintenance records, fuel receipts, mileage log books, job invoices, etc.) - Usage verification must include vehicle-specific route data for at least 3 months in the past 24 months typical of normal vehicle operation - Fuel records must include a vehicle identifier - If verification is not provided, applicant may opt into tracking mileage for 3 to 12 months based on estimated historic mileage on a case-by-case basis as approved by a project manager - FUNDS ARE NOT AVAILABLE UNTIL AFTER THE TRACKING PERIOD
+- Signed and dated application - Signed and dated Sacramento County Payee Data Record - Copy of the Applicant's Driver's License or other Photo ID Card - Copy of old vehicle title showing no lien holders - Vehicle Registration Information Record from the DMV showing vehicle registration history for the previous 24 months or last 8 vehicle registration transactions - Usage verification for previous 24 months (i.e. maintenance records, fuel receipts, mileage log books, job invoices, etc.) - Usage verification must include vehicle-specific route data for at least 3 months in the past 24 months typical of normal vehicle operation

-- Proof of vehicle insurance for previous 24 months - Replacement vehicle specifications and cost quote including the following information: - Replacement vehicle GVWR - o Emission Family Number or engine information sufficient to determine emissions
+- Fuel records must include a vehicle identifier - If verification is not provided, applicant may opt into tracking mileage for 3 to 12 months based on estimated historic mileage on a case-by-case basis as approved by a project manager - FUNDS ARE NOT AVAILABLE UNTIL AFTER THE TRACKING PERIOD - Proof of vehicle insurance for previous 24 months - Replacement vehicle specifications and cost quote including the following information: - Replacement vehicle GVWR - Emission Family Number or engine information sufficient to determine emissions - School districts applying to scrap an existing school bus combined with accepting annual mileage limits on an additional school bus must submit the above information for all buses involved in the project.